Mar4enkofff/React-Phone-Catalog/README.md

 This is a phone store website.
 This app is built using React, ReactHook, SCSS and JavaScript.

 Live Preview

 You can view a live demo of the website [HERE](https://mar4enkofff.github.io/react_phone-catalog/)

-The app was implemented according to [Figma design] (https://www.figma.com/file/sRuTEmg2RHdFVVkwjmmcK5/Phone-catalog-redesign?mode=dev)
+The app was implemented according to [Figma design](https://www.figma.com/file/sRuTEmg2RHdFVVkwjmmcK5/Phone-catalog-redesign?mode=dev)

-Built with
+Built with:

-React
+- React;

-Custom hooks
+- Custom hooks;

-(React-select, Bulma libraries)
+- (React-select, Bulma libraries);

-CSS3: Grid, Flexbox
+- CSS3: Grid, Flexbox;

-BEM methodology
+- BEM methodology;

-Preprocessors SCSS
+- Preprocessors SCSS;

-JavaScript
+- JavaScript;

-Installation and Usage
+Installation and Usage:

-Clone the repository
+- Clone the repository;

-Install dependencies: npm install
+- Install dependencies: npm install;

-Run the development server: npm start
+- Run the development server: npm start;

-Open http://localhost:3000 in a web browser.
+- Open http://localhost:3000 in a web browser.